 If you’re a CPAP machine user, hot nights can create a further challenge because the mask on your face can sometimes trap heat.
 But don't worry, as it's fairly easy to manage.

 You can test out all of the above tips while using your CPAP device and work out which work best for you.
 However, if you’re having difficulties dealing with excessive heat when it comes to your mask or the formation of condensation (known as ‘rainout'), call one of our sleep coaches who can help you find the right solution (1800 737 633).

 For example, you could consider a CPAP mask which allows for better airflow, such as the ResMed AirTouch™ with a foam cushion and a humidifier that can control air temperature and moisture, or even the use of a mask-liner could release the pressure of the mask on your face.

 It's well worth trying a few of the above tips to find the best solutions to manage your bedroom's temperature.

 The cooler your room is, the more it may help lower your core temperature, which signals your body to rest.

 In a world where it's all too easy to experience sleep deprivation, you should aim to get the most out of your sleep to help you stay healthy and happy each day.

-If you’re experiencing problems sleeping, take our free online sleep assessment to help you better understand how to improve your sleep and your overall health.
+If you’re experiencing problems sleeping, take our free sleep assessment to help you better understand how to improve your sleep and your overall health.